Meziano/ms-tutorial-004/README.md

 spring.profiles.active=native
 ```
  For now the 2 important  configuration's properties for **config-service** are:
- + *server.port*: to get access to the configuration data saved in the repository amnaged by **config-service**, a microservice need this value.
+ + *server.port*: to get access to the configuration data saved in the repository managed by **config-service**, a microservice need this value.
  + *spring.profiles.active*: its value must be set to *native* to tell **config-service** to use a file system repository.
 Per default **Spring Cloud Config Server** searches for files stored in the following locations, *classpath:/, classpath:/config, file:./, file:./config*.
 If we want to use another location on our computer we can use *spring.cloud.config.server.native.searchLocations*.
 ### The file system repository
 Now we need to add configuration data for the  **employee-service** and **department-service** to the file system repository.
 To let things simple we add a *config* folder under *src/main/resources*.